SpektraSystems/MCW-IoT-and-the-Smart-City/Hands-on lab/HOL step-by-step - IoT for business.md

 9. Select **Create**.

-### Task 2: Add consumer group to IoT Hub
+### Task 2: Review the time series consumer group in the IoT Hub

-In this task, you will add a new consumer group to the default messages/events IoT Hub endpoint, for the Time Series Insights service to use.
+In this task, you will review the consumer group that was added to the default messages/events IoT Hub endpoint, for the Time Series Insights service to use.

 1. Using a new tab or instance of your browser navigate to the **Azure Management** portal, <http://portal.azure.com>.